Joeccp/SBA/docs/dataStorage.md

 Login as an **administrator**, enter mode `11`(CLEAR ALL DATA).
 It will clear ALL data: every house, every ticket.
 Saved data will also be deleted.
+Colour scheme will be reset to `DARK`.
 It should reset everything.